mostwanted-786/NAAV/README.md

 ### Answer

-* Question: Identify some topics from the text data and summarize your findings.
+* Question: Identify topics from the text data and summarize your findings.

 * Approach: We utilized Latent Dirichlet Allocation (LDA), a generative probabilistic model, to extract the most important topics from the training data.
-LDA works by assuming that each document in the corpus is a mixture of a small number of topics, and each word's presence is attributable to one of the document's topics.
+LDA works by assuming that each document in the corpus is a mixture of a small number of topics and that each word's presence is attributable to one of the document's topics.
 We then identified the most prevalent topic in the test set files ([analysis notebook](https://github.com/mostwanted-786/NAAV/blob/main/07_Reuters%20Corpus/Reuters.ipynb)).

 * Results: Some of the topics that were identified through LDA were: